 If you are looking for vibrant cities for USA weekend trips, you will be spoiled for choice.
 No matter which part of the US you want to go, you will find the perfect city (or three!) for a quick getaway.

 Excited?
-Let’s get started discovering the USA weekend trips that you have to take!
+Let’s get started discovering the USA weekend trips that you definitely have to take!

-The best things to do in Miami include visiting the iconic South Beach, where miles of white sand and colored lifeguard towers make for Instagram fodder.
+The best things to do in Miami include visiting the iconic South Beach, where miles of white sand and colorful lifeguard towers make for Instagram fodder.

 To eat, it is impossible to go past Yardbird, where southern food is on the menu and the cocktails are to-die-for good.
 Try the fried chicken, or the hush puppies, to really experience the best of this restaurant.

 There are many great places to stay in Miami, but you’ll love the city vibes of EAST in the Brickell Plaza, which has an incredible rooftop bar to enjoy those balmy Miami nights.

 On the beach side, try Mondrian, which has an amazing pool area to laze the days away.